• Skip to primary navigation

 Notes

-Nutritional values are approximate and are based on 1/12 of the recipe.
-Refrigerate leftovers promptly and use within 4 days.
+Nutritional values are approximate and are based on cutting the batch into 16 squares.

 Nutrition